 You can use the Command Editor to modify existing shortcuts, create new shortcuts, and save multiple sets of keyboard shortcuts that you can export for others to use.
 You can also import a set of shortcuts that someone else created.
 And if youʼre more familiar with keyboard shortcuts from other applications, you can use the Command Editor to substitute those shortcuts in place of the default set for Final Cut Pro X.

-20 responses to “What other New Features does Final Cut Pro X have?”
+20 replies on “What other New Features does Final Cut Pro X have?”

 I know EDL is not supported, whattabout XML?